MarcusHoltz/marcusholtz.github.io/_posts/2024-03-21-browsers-firefox-floorp-sidebery-setup.md

 ### Example naming

-To provide uniqueness to each browser being synced - include the `hostname` of the client machine along with the `profile name`.
+To provide uniqueness to each browser being synced:

+- Include the `hostname` of the client machine along with the `profile name`.

-You will need to edit the `text box` using the method for syncing above.
+1. You will need to edit the `text box` using the method for syncing above.

-Sidebery wants to use the `~/Downloads` folder for it's use.
+2. Sidebery wants to use the `~/Downloads` folder for it's use.
 Stick with this default folder.

+3. Be sure to add a `sub-folder` inside the default `Sidebery` folder representing your `hostname`.

-1. Edit `Path with filename` using the examples below:
+4. When ready, edit `Path with filename` using the examples below:

 `~/Downloads/Sidebery/BuddyPC.default/buddypc.default--%Y.%M.%D-%h.%m`

 `~/Downloads/Sidebery/Thunktop.default-release/thunktop.default-release--%Y.%M.%D-%h.%m`

 > Include the `hostname` of the client machine along with the `profile name` (seconds were excluded from the filename).

 * * *